-The Company had minimal exploration activity during the first three quarters shown.
-Exploration costs significantly increased in the most recent five quarters due to exploration activity on the Cordoba Property in Colombia.
+The Company had minimal exploration activity during the quarters ended January 31, 2012 and October 31, 2011.
+Exploration costs significantly increased in the following quarters due to exploration activity on the Cordoba Property in Colombia.
 General and administrative expenses, excluding share-based compensation charges and financing costs, has trended higher over the past eight quarters as the Company became more active with property investigation, exploration and corporate activities.
-The general and administrative expenses amount for the quarters ended October 31, 2012 and April 30, 2011 include a share-based compensation charge of \$325,679 and \$164,408 respectively while the amounts for the quarters ended April 30, 2012 and October 31, 2011 include \$300,000 and \$200,000 respectively in finance costs which represents the value of shares issued as part of loan agreements.
+The general and administrative expenses amount for the quarter ended October 31, 2012 includes a share-based compensation charge of \$325,679 while the amounts for the quarters ended April 30, 2012 and October 31, 2011 include \$300,000 and \$200,000 respectively in finance costs which represents the value of shares issued as part of loan agreements.

 Total assets increased significantly in the quarter ended April 30, 2012 due to \$4.63 million in capitalized acquisition costs for the Cordoba Property recorded during that period and then increased once again in the quarter ended January 31, 2013 due to approximately \$3.64 million in gross proceeds raised from private placements.
-Total liabilities were significantly higher during the three quarters ended January 31, 2012 due to a convertible debenture issuance and a short term loan.
+Total liabilities were significantly higher during the two quarters ended January 31, 2012 due to a convertible debenture issuance and a short term loan.
 Both liabilities were either converted to shares or fully settled by April 30, 2012.